 The Fire Department offers a number of programs and services to help our residents and businesses.
 They are available to host senior safety seminars, home safety inspections, and many other customer services designed to keep the Village and our residents and businesses safe.
 For more information call (630) 736-3650.

 Citizen's Fire Academy

 Have you ever wondered what it takes to be a firefighter/paramedic?
 Do you want to learn about fire suppression and rescue?
 Would you like to view the department from a unique perspective?
 Consider joining our Citizen’s Fire Academy.

 The Citizen’s Fire Academy offers residents new insights into how firefighters/paramedics perform their duties and serve the community.
 The Academy consists of ten classes focused on topics such as Fire Suppression, Hazardous Material Response, Forcible Entry, Automobile Extrication and more.

-Our next course will begin September 12, 2016.
+Our next course will begin May 15, 2017.
 Sessions are held on Monday evenings starting at 7:00 pm.
-This ten-week course will end on November 14, 2016.
+This ten-week course will end on July 10, 2017 (no class on July 3).
 Applications are required and can be obtained at the Streamwood Fire Department or on-line here.

 If you have any questions, please contact Chief Chris Clark at (630) 736-3650 or by email firstname.lastname@example.org.